EFFECTIVE MANAGEMENT OF OSTEOARTHRITIS FOR PATIENTS IN NEW JERSEY

 Your ARBDA Rheumatologist is specially trained to evaluate joint problems.
 They will take a detailed family/medical history and perform a thorough physical exam.
 Imaging studies (such as an X-Ray, Ultrasound, or MRI) may be necessary to provide a clearer picture of the extent of joint damage.
 Should you have excess fluid in the painful joint(s) – your osteoarthritis doctor may extract and analyze it to distinguish osteoarthritis from other types of arthritis.

-You might be wondering, “what is osteoarthritis treatment?
+You might be wondering, “What is osteoarthritis treatment?”
 Luckily, there are many medical treatments available for osteoarthritis.
-Partnering with your ARBDA osteoarthritis doctor to decipher what treatment works best for you is the best first step.
-Having frequent communication and a willingness to adapt to changes in your lifestyle are integral to the management of osteoarthritis, ensuring that you can live to your fullest potential.
+The best first step is to partner with your ARBDA osteoarthritis doctor to decipher what treatment works for you.
+Frequent communication and a willingness to adapt to changes in your lifestyle are integral to managing osteoarthritis, ensuring that you can live to your fullest potential.

-A great first step in helping to achieve pain relief is to lose weight (if appropriate).
-Your osteoarthritis doctor may discuss how physical therapy, occupational therapy, and/or hydrotherapy (also called, “Aqua Therapy”) could help with the management of osteoarthritis by re-training and strengthening different muscle groups.
+In addition to standard medical therapies, another step in helping to achieve pain relief is weight loss (if appropriate).
+Your osteoarthritis doctor may discuss how physical therapy, occupational therapy, and/or hydrotherapy (also called, “Aqua Therapy”) could help with the management of osteoarthritis by re-training and strengthening different muscle groups and reducing the stress of particular joints.

-Some medical treatments for osteoarthritis target inflammation throughout the body and can be used in conjunction with other therapies to reduce pain in the neck, knees, and other joints.
+Some medical treatments for osteoarthritis target inflammation throughout the body (or localized in a single joint) and can be used with other therapies to reduce pain in the neck, shoulders, hips, knees, and other joints.
 This is similar to the treatment methods used in psoriatic arthritis management, although not exactly the same.
 Your ARBDA rheumatologist will help you explore all of your options for the management of osteoarthritis.

 Learn More About ARBDA Treatments for Severe Osteoarthritis in New Jersey

-Your ARBDA osteoarthritis doctor is an expert guide to determine the best solution for each unique individual.
-Contact us or visit one of our offices in New Jersey to inquire about osteoarthritis diagnosis, or to learn more about treatment options for severe osteoarthritis.
-We also have lupus specialists in house, in addition to osteoporosis treatment options and other solutions for a wide range of autoimmune conditions.
+Your ARBDA osteoarthritis doctor is an expert guide to help determine the best solution for each unique individual.
+Contact us or visit one of our offices in New Jersey to learn more about osteoarthritis, diagnosis, or the various treatment options that are available for mild, moderate, or severe osteoarthritis.
+We also have specialists in lupus, osteoporosis, and other rheumatologic disease treatments and other solutions for a wide range of autoimmune conditions.